harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Is it possible to include FirstGen measures and dimensions in custom dashboards using NextGen dashboards?

-Yes, NG Dashboards support CG (Custom Group) Data, and you can create custom dashboards with FirstGen measures and dimensions using the "create dashboard" option.
+Yes, NG dashboards support Custom Group (CG) data, and you can create custom dashboards with FirstGen measures and dimensions using the **Create Dashboard** option.

 #### What steps are involved in obtaining output from a chained pipeline for use in a different stage?